 Tell us what you think: The Parish Council is working hard to keep the public areas around the village updated and vibrant.
 With that in mind, we are currently discussing the future of the ‘Best Kept Village’ sign dating back to 1991.
 Certainly an award to be proud of at the time but should be looking to the future rather than the past …?
 We would welcome your views – email@example.com / 01763 263303 (opt 3) / https://www.facebook.com/MelbournVillage/

 Consolidated Definitive Map and Statement of Public Rights of Way in Cambridgeshire: Maps are available to view : Protecting unofficial paths map.
 See also Definitive Statement for the Parish of Melbourn and 2016 09 15 Public Notice Consolidation.

 Updates on Boundary Issues

 Council Meeting Agendas

-Note: These are placed online on the Thursday prior to the meeting.
+Note: These are placed online on the Wednesday prior to the meeting.
 Supporting documentation will be published on the website whenever possible.
 However, if this is not possible it will be available at the meeting.

 Planning Application Search